CitroŽn in the USA

 sale.
 The staff of CitroŽn Cars Corporation persevered at trying to get

 the new CX into the US market, and there was some hope but this hope

 soon faded in late October of 1977 when Renť France, President of

 CitroŽn Cars Corporation, was summoned to Paris and told to close all

 North American operations.

-CXA continued to sell CitroŽns in the USA after CitroŽn closed down its operations.
+A number of businesses - Trend, CINA and CXA continued to sell CitroŽns in the USA after CitroŽn closed down its operations.

 Over the last thirty years, there have been consistent rumours about a return but nothing has come of it.